netrisai/terraform-provider-netris/docs/resources/server.md

 ### Optional

+- **mainip** (String) A unique IP address which will be used as a loopback address of this unit.
+Valid value is ip address (example `198.51.100.11`) or `auto`.
+If set `auto` the controller will assign an ip address automatically from subnets with relevant purpose.
+- **mgmtip** (String) A unique IP address to be used on out of band management interface.
+Valid value is ip address (example `192.0.2.11`) or `auto`.
+If set `auto` the controller will assign an ip address automatically from subnets with relevant purpose.
 - **description** (String) Server description.
 - **asnumber** (String) Server AS numbers.
 Valid value is ASN (example `420000002`) or `auto`.
 - **customdata** (String) You may paste any custom data that can be assosiated with the object.